tomaswolf/gerrit-gitblit-plugin/README.md

 # Alternatives

 Some time after I had released my first version of this plugin, Luca Milanesio had updated the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) to work again with Gerrit release 2.11.
-Internally, it still uses a specially hacked Apache Wicket and Rome, and it's based on an as yet unreleased GitBlit version (James' [development branch](https://github.com/gitblit/gitblit/tree/develop) that should one day become
+Internally, it still uses a specially hacked Apache Wicket, and it's based on an as yet unreleased GitBlit version (James' [development branch](https://github.com/gitblit/gitblit/tree/develop) that should one day become
 GitBlit 1.7.0).
 You can find that "official plugin" on the [Gerrit CI server](https://ci.gerritforge.com/job/Plugin_gitblit_stable-2.11/).
 I have never used it, so I have no idea how well it works.